 Kwon Moo Hapkido Federation

 Characteristics of Kwon Moo Hapkido that someone new notice is the aggressive counter offensive attack.
 Hapkido practitioners do not initiate a fight and don't typically make first contact, but let the attacker make the mistake by initiating an attack and then finish the fight quickly with an aggressive counter offensive attack.
 Some characteristics of Kwon Moo Hapkido include: the focus of basic knock out power punch, front/lead leg kicks, pressure points, joint locks (joint brakes, A.K.A.
 “Twisting”) and take downs.
-We believe in the “ONE MOVE and OUT” principle leaving the threat unable to retaliate.
+We believe in the “ONE MOVE and OUT” principle rendering the threat unable to retaliate.

 Kwon Moo Hapkido Training

-Kwon Moo Hapkido is a Martial Art School located in Burien, WA.
+Kwon Moo Hapkido Martial Art School is located in Burien, WA.
 We provide day and evening classes for adults and children.
 We offer private training sessions, women's defense classes, and we offer specialized training for bodyguards, personal security, and law enforcement.
 Group training at your location or place of business is also available.

 We are located at 15811 Ambaum Blvd SW Suite 120, Burien, WA.
 98166.